marlier/domino/README.md

 Key features
 ============
+ * Highly Available, scalable, and load balancing.
+Domino naturally runs in an active/active cluster
  * Alerting via SMS, telephone, RSS and email. (with usage of the API, you can create your own means of alerting)
  * Be able to ack alerts via SMS and phone
  * Can be used with any existing monitoring systems(s).
 Domino aggregates alerts and does not know or care where the alerts are coming from.